Can I Move to Japan Without a Job?

 Sometimes, you might be an expert on a subject.
 In this case, you might be able to find a visa that would allow you to move to Japan to teach in this area.
 This can come with a few limitations.

-For example, you will need to make sure that you are only taking on work as a teacher.
-You will also need to prove that you have the knowledge and skills required to teach the subject.
+For example, you will need to ensure you are only taking on work as a teacher.
+You will also need to prove that you have the knowledge and skills to teach the subject.

 Moving to Japan on a Tourist Visa